-Martin's first research interest is language origins.
-He is interested in the social and cultural aspects of language, so his approach to language origins is anthropological and psychological.
-In particular, he is looking at the role of self in language: where it comes from, how selfhood defines our relationship with language, and how our language defines selfhood.
-He supervises the third-year module, Origins of Language.
+My first line of research is concerned with language origins.
+I am interested in the social and cultural aspects of language, so my approach to language origins is anthropological and psychological rather than technological.
+In particular, I am looking at the role of self in language: where it comes from, how selfhood defines our relationship with language, and how our language defines selfhood.

-Martin's second research interest is artificial languages, also known as art languages or constructed languages.
-He was involved in the production of Night School on Anarres, one of the projects in the KCL presentation, Utopia 2016.
-The project and the resulting conlangs, tvo-Pravic and Pravlish, can be viewed on his website.
-Martin also supervises the second-year module, Language Construction.
+My second line of research is concerned with artificial languages, also known as art languages or constructed languages.
+My involvement in the Nightschool on Anarres was one of the projects in the King’s College London presentation, Utopia 2016.
+The project and the resulting conlangs, tvo-Pravic and Pravlish, can be viewed here.

-He also has an interest in neurolinguistics, how the brain creates and uses language.
-Martin does not actively research in this area, but likes to keep up-to-date with the research of others.
+I also have an interest in neurolinguistics, how the brain creates and uses language.
+I do not actively research in this area, but I like to keep up-to-date with the research of others.